Blog

 You can understand your customers better

 With actionable data, you get to familiarize yourself with your customers.
-What they do with your product, which aspects of it they use the most, what they find the least valuable, etc. Armed with this data, you can launch new features, fix existing ones, look into possible UX/UI issues and overall, improve customer satisfaction.
+What they do with your product, which aspects of it they use the most, what they find the least valuable, etc. Utilizing usability testing tools can enhance this insight by providing detailed analytics on user interactions and feedback.
+Armed with this data, you can launch new features, fix existing ones, look into possible UX/UI issues and overall, improve customer satisfaction.

 The difference between non-actionable and actionable insights